utnet-org/mywallets-extension/README.md

 ## Comparision with Utility Official Web Wallet

-* Narwallets-extension aims to be a simpler and complemetary tool to the official Utility Web wallet
+* Mywallets-extension aims to be a simpler and complemetary tool to the official Utility Web wallet
-* Narwallets is designed for a desktop/laptop experience with a chromium based browser, Utility Web wallet works on any browser and mobile
+* Mywallets is designed for a desktop/laptop experience with a chromium based browser, Utility Web wallet works on any browser and mobile
-* Narwallets is available only in english, Utility Web wallet supports multiple languages
+* Mywallets is available only in english, Utility Web wallet supports multiple languages
-* Narwallets is not yet integrated with Ledger or other HW Wallets
+* Mywallets is not yet integrated with Ledger or other HW Wallets
-* Narwallets has only one option regading account recovery: Write-down the seed phrase.
+* Mywallets has only one option regading account recovery: Write-down the seed phrase.
 Utility Web Wallet has other user-friendly recovery options (email & phone recovery).
-* Narwallets, aiming at simplicity, has no 2FA support yet.
+* Mywallets, aiming at simplicity, has no 2FA support yet.

 The good: